SenseNet/sncom-resources/_docs/tutorials/working-with-actions-in-sensenet-using-reactjs.md

 </MuiThemeProvider>
 ```

-So the Snackbar will appear at the top in the center, will automatically hidden after 3000 ms and display a message that is now an empty string but we will fill it with the text saved in the state tree.
+So the Snackbar will appear at the top in the center, will be automatically hidden after 3000 ms and display a message that is now an empty string but we will fill it with the text saved in the state tree.
 We also have to add a method that handles closing event.
 Add the following to the component:

 ```tsx
 ...